Nederlandsche Scheepsbouw Maatschappij: World War II

 For the NSM, World War II started with the escape of the light cruiser Jacob van Heemskerck from the shipyard to England.
 In the morning of 10 May, she was in her red primer, in the evening she was grey, and left for England without a single trial run of her engines.
 The NSM came through the war like many other companies, with strikes, mild collaboration, passive resistance delaying tactics and sabotage.
 The fact that the company had money and industrial means enabled it to help the resistance in many ways.

-In August 1944, there was an extraordinary meeting of shareholders on account of the 50 year jubilee of the NSM.
+In August 1944, there was an extraordinary meeting of shareholders on account of the 50-year jubilee of the NSM.
 In it, Daan Goedkoop Dzn. quit as CEO and became a member of the supervisory board.
 He received a painted portrait by Bart Peizel and was succeeded by Piet Goedkoop.
-After some speeches the staff exited the offices and came outside where thousands of employees were gathered.
-Here the memorial for Daniel Goedkoop Jr. who passed away in 1929 was revealed.
+After some speeches the staff exited the offices and came outside, where thousands of employees were gathered.
+Here the memorial for Daniel Goedkoop Jr., who died in 1929, was revealed.
 It is now known as the 'Needle of Goedkoop'.
 The employees got a financial reward, and those who had been employed for over 10 years became shareholders.

 In September 1944, the German occupiers started to destroy the shipyard as much as possible.
-Of course the employees tried to prevent this, or to minimize the damage.
+The employees tried to prevent this, or to minimize the damage.

 Recovery and merger to NDSM

 After the war, the total damage to the shipyard was estimated at 3,800,000 guilders.
 During the war, the fifth slipway had been completed.
 The quay that was used for finishing ships was expected to be operational by October 1945.
-A new crane that had been hidden during the war, and some repaired cranes would enable the shipyard to build some 4,000 ton ships within a few months.
+A new crane that had been hidden during the war, and some repaired cranes would enable the shipyard to build some 4,000-ton ships within a few months.
 It was expected that by fall 1946, all slipways would be operational again.
 By January 1946, three overhead cranes were operational again.
 In January, the NSM also received an order for two tankers from Norway, which would be completely welded.
 In February, an order for two freighters for the Vereenigde Nederlandsche Scheepvaartmaatschappij followed.

 In February 1946, the agreement to merge NSM and NDM became known.
 A public company Nederlandsche Dok en Scheepsbouw Maatschappij would be founded, and all assets transferred to this company called NDSM.
 On 27 February 1946, the shareholders of both companies agreed to the merger.